paed01/bpmn-elements/docs/Activity.md

 Arguments:
 - `eventName`: name of event
 - `onMessage`: optional message callback for event filtering purposes.
 Return false if the promise should not resolve.
-Called with the following arguments
+Called with the following arguments:
   - `routingKey`: broker message routing key
   - `message`: actual message that match event name
-  - `owner`: broker owner, in this case probably the actual activity
+  - `owner`: message owner, in this case probably the actual activity instance

 Returns Promise that will resolve with [activity api](/docs/SharedApi.md) on event name or reject on error.